leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/02-custom-devices.md

 });
 ```

-Make sure to use `type: "bytes"` when hosting your own images.
+Make sure to use `CheerpX.HttpBytesDevice.create()` when hosting your own images.

 [`CheerpX.Linux.create`]: /docs/reference/CheerpX-Linux-create